By Nike Running

 Three or four days before your event, shift the makeup of your meals to 70 or 75 percent carbohydrates.

 Practice carb-loading in the days leading up to some of your longest runs so you know what's going to work for you, says Monique Ryan, RDN, a sports nutritionist with more than 25 years of experience advising professional and endurance athletes and teams.
 Come race day, you won’t face any surprises before hitting the starting line.

 04. Hydrate Early

 During the race, the idea is to replace that sweat as you lose it.
-"If you're going for longer than an hour, you should be drinking anywhere from 710 to 950ml per hour of your run", says Maciel.
-That's about 240ml every 15 to 20 minutes.
+“If you’re going for longer than an hour, you should be drinking anywhere from 24 to 32 ounces per hour of your run,” says Maciel.
+That’s about 8 ounces every 15 to 20 minutes.
 You want to sip, not chug.
 Aside from taking in too much water, gulping can also cause GI distress, he says.